etanfoo/Team-Messenger-Platform/assumptions.md

 - Email address cannot exceed 254 characters
 - Password cannot be empty
 - Password entered has to be correct
+- Multiple login connection is allowed
 - None of the fields can be empty

+# Test_auth_logout

+- User can only logout if the user is login

 # Test_auth_register